Checked for UK readers: 20 June 2026

 WireGuard is the modern VPN workhorse: minimal codebase, fast handshakes, and excellent performance on laptops and phones.
 In real use, it usually means smoother calls, lower ping in games, and fewer buffering spikes.

-Key takeaway: If you want the best overall experience, start with WireGuard.
+What matters: If you want the best overall experience, start with WireGuard.
 If something fails on a restrictive network, switch to OpenVPN TCP/443 and consult VPN Troubleshooting.

 Privacy note (important): “Standard” WireGuard designs can keep a user’s last tunnel IP mapping in memory on the server side.
 Reputable providers mitigate this with privacy layers (for example, Double NAT / rotating internal addresses).
 In practice: use a trusted provider and keep a VPN kill switch enabled to avoid accidental traffic leaks.